ChimeraTK/DeviceAccess/doc/spec_dataValidityPropagation.md

 4. Known issues
 ---------------

-* 4.1 The extension v1.1 needs an extension of the accessor interface.
-    * 4.1.1 Inputs need a function to query its data validity (implements 1.2.2).
-    * 4.1.2 The outputs need a 'setDataValidity()' function.
-When set to 'faulty', the output stays 'faulty' until it is set back to 'ok' (implements 1.2.1).(*)

-* 4.2 There is no DataFaultCounter object (2.2) at the moment.
+* 4.1 There is no DataFaultCounter object (2.2) at the moment.
 The ApplicationModule itself holds the counter variable and implements the increase, decrease and getDataValidity functions.
 This prevents 2.4 from being implemented properly.
-* 4.3 The ThreadedFanOut does not propagate the data validity
+* 4.2 The ThreadedFanOut does not propagate the data validity
-* 4.4 The ConsumingFanOut does not propagate the data validity
+* 4.3 The ConsumingFanOut does not propagate the data validity
-* 4.5 The TriggerFanOut does not propagate data validity (not even the way an ApplicationModule does)
+* 4.4 The TriggerFanOut does not propagate data validity (not even the way an ApplicationModule does)

 ### Comments